-On August 2, 2021, we entered into the Lincoln Park Purchase Agreement and on that date we sold 759,109 shares of our common stock to Lincoln Park in an initial purchase under the Lincoln Park Purchase Agreement for a total purchase price of \$1,500,000.
+On August 2, 2021, we entered into the Lincoln Park Purchase Agreement and, on that date, we sold 759,109 shares of our common stock to Lincoln Park in an initial purchase under the Lincoln Park Purchase Agreement for a total purchase price of \$1,500,000.
 We also issued 152,715 shares of our common stock to Lincoln Park as consideration for its irrevocable commitment to purchase our common stock under the Lincoln Park Purchase Agreement.
-In addition, at any time following the twentieth business day after the after the satisfaction of certain conditions set forth in the Lincoln Park Purchase Agreement, including that the SEC has declared effective the registration statement and that such registration statement remains effective, which we refer to as the "Commencement Date," we have the option to direct Lincoln Park to purchase up to an additional \$1,000,000 of shares of common stock, subject to conditions and limitations set forth in the Lincoln Park Purchase Agreement.
-The remaining shares of our common stock that may be issued under the Lincoln Park Purchase Agreement may be sold by us to Lincoln Park at our discretion from time to time over a 24-month period beginning on the Commencement Date.
+In addition, at any time following the twentieth business day after the after the satisfaction of certain conditions set forth in the Lincoln Park Purchase Agreement, including that the SEC has declared effective the registration statement and that such registration statement remains effective, which we refer to as the "Commencement Date," we have the option to direct Lincoln Park to purchase up to an additional \$1,000,000 of shares of common stock, subject to conditions and limitations set forth in the Lincoln Park at our discretion from time to time over a 24-month period beginning on the Commencement Date.
 The purchase price for the shares that we may sell to Lincoln Park under the Lincoln Park Purchase Agreement will fluctuate based on the price of our common stock.
 Depending on market liquidity at the time, sales of such shares may cause the trading price of our common stock to fall.

-Subject to the terms of the Lincoln Park Purchase Agreement, we generally have the right to control the timing and amount of any future sales of our shares to Lincoln Park.
+Subject to the terms of the Lincoln Park Purchase Agreement, such as the requirement that the purchase price be at least \$0.50 per share (the "Floor Price"), we generally have the right to control the timing and amount of any future sales of our shares to Lincoln Park.
 Additional sales of our common stock, if any, to Lincoln Park will depend upon market conditions and other factors to be determined by us.
 We may ultimately decide to sell to Lincoln Park all, some, or none of the additional shares of our common stock that may be available for us to sell pursuant to the Lincoln Park Purchase Agreement.
-If and when we do sell shares to Lincoln Park, after Lincoln Park has acquired the shares, Lincoln Park may resell all or some of those shares at any time or from time to time in its discretion.
+If and when we do sell shares to Lincoln Park has acquired the shares, Lincoln Park may resell all or some of those shares at any time or from time to time in its discretion.
 Therefore, sales to Lincoln Park by us could result in substantial dilution to the interests of other holders of our common stock.
 Additionally, the sale of a substantial number of shares of our common stock to Lincoln Park, or the anticipation of such sales, could make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise wish to effect sales.